kubevirt/kubevirt.github.io/_posts/2020-02-14-KubeVirt-installing_Microsoft_Windows_from_an_iso.md

 ---
 layout: post
 author: Pedro Ibáñez Requena
-description: "In this blogpost a Virtual Machine is created to install Microsoft Windows in KubeVirt from an iso following the traditional way."
+description: "In this blogpost a Virtual Machine is created to install Microsoft Windows in KubeVirt from an ISO following the traditional way."
 navbar_active: Blogs
 category: news
 comments: true
-title: "KubeVirt: installing Microsoft Windows from an iso"
+title: "KubeVirt: installing Microsoft Windows from an ISO"
 pub-date: February, 14
 pub-year: 2020
 ---

 Hello! nowadays each operating system vendor has its cloud image available to download ready to import and deploy a new Virtual Machine (VM) inside Kubernetes with KubeVirt, but what if you want to follow the traditional way of installing a VM using an existing iso attached as a CDROM?

 In this blogpost, we are going to explain how to prepare that VM with the ISO file and the needed drivers to proceed with the installation of Microsoft Windows.